segmentio/segment-docs/src/privacy/consent-in-unify.md

 ### Device-level conflict
 A device conflict occurs when consent for one user ID is collected from two distinct devices.
 This conflict is automatically resolved to accept consent from the most recent interaction.

-For example, if a user first consented to advertising on their mobile phone, and then later didn't consent to advertising on their desktop computer, their consent for the `advertising` category would be set to `false`.
+For example, if a user first didn't consent to advertising on their mobile phone, and then later consented to advertising on their desktop computer, their consent for the `advertising` category would be set to `true`.

 ![A diagram showing different consent being reconciled for one profile.](images/device-level-consent-conflcit.png)